-Reviewing your plan can be done as often as you need.
-We recommend setting regular review sessions that include key decision makers for your company.
-Here are five steps for successfully reviewing your plan.
+There’s no hard and fast rule for how often you should conduct a marketing plan review.
+Reviewing your plan can be done as often as your team needs.
+We recommend setting regular review sessions that include key decision-makers for your company.

-1. Compare Your Plan to YoY Performance Trends
+1. Compare Your Current Plan to YoY (Year-Over-Year) Performance Trends

-Review the items in your marketing plan one-by-one and make note of any areas that need to be discussed.
-Be sure to review the budget, timelines, and milestones or benchmarks that you established to measure success.
+Take the time to look at the strategies and goals in your marketing plan together.
+Make note of any areas needing discussion as your team reviews line-by-line.
+Be sure to review your team's budget, timelines, and benchmarks that you established to measure success.

-2. Update Your Plan to Accommodate for Unanticipated Changes
+2. Update Your Marketing Plan to Accommodate Unanticipated Changes

 3. Set New Benchmarks to Achieve Your Target ROI

-What will success look like with these plan changes?
+Decide with your team what success will look like with these changes.
 How will you know if you’re on track to hit your goals?
-Establishing new benchmarks will not only help keep your plan on track for success, it will create accountability for all members of your team.
+Establishing new benchmarks will not only help keep your plan on track for success, but it will also create accountability for all members of your team.

-Now that the changes and benchmarks have been established, you can begin implementing the updated plan.
-This might require you to adjust your budget on certain campaigns, begin working on new campaigns, or assign new tasks to your team.
+Now that the company’s updated changes and benchmarks have been established, you can begin implementing the updated plan.
+This might require things like:

-Communication will be your greatest ally in ensuring the successful implementation of your new plan.
-Let your team know why certain items were changed, how the new benchmarks will be measured, and what the team’s specific role is in achieving success for the marketing plan.
+Communication is your greatest ally in ensuring the successful implementation of your new plan.
+Let your team know why benchmarks were changed or updated, how the new benchmarks will be measured, and what the team’s specific role is in achieving success for the marketing plan.

-It can be easy to put off reviewing the marketing plan.
+It can be easy to put off reviewing your company’s marketing plan.
 That’s why we recommend scheduling your next review session as part of the review process.
 By scheduling a future review session on your calendar, you’ll be more likely to stick with it.

 Your Marketing Plan Is a Living, Breathing Document